 After researching the different options a building owner will decide on the best solution for their business.
 This could mean the building owner decides on a specific roofing system or roofing company to help them implement the desired solution to get their roof fixed.

 What separates your roofing systems from your competitor?

-In digital marketing, this is where a you will want to hone in on product-specific information such as detailed feature descriptions, quality product photography or video demonstrations.
+In digital marketing, this is where you will want to hone in on product-specific information such as detailed feature descriptions, quality product photography, or video demonstrations.

 This will allow a brand to talk about price points, inclusions, and the benefits of buying your roofing system over another.